fitiz/cs-redis-consumer/README.md

 ### Challenge service Kafka consumer for Redis

-- Kafka consumer for updating the leaderbord sorted set in Redis
+- Kafka consumer for updating the leaderboard sorted set in Redis

 ```java
 @KafkaListener(